hzp2333/smart_duel_disk/README.md

 If you're interested in helping out, send me a message on [our Discord server][Discord link].

+If you need some assistance getting your dev environment set-up, see our [Getting Started guide](./docs/getting_started.md).
+Feel free to add to the document if you struggle with something and want to share how you overcame it.

 ## Reporting bugs

 If you ever encounter a bug, please let us know so it can be fixed.
 You can leave a bug report in the Bugs channel on [our Discord server][Discord link].